Wikash2000/SeminarBAQMCoolblue/README.md

   This file generates plots comparing the data before and after cleaning, highlighting the differences.

 - ## *initialAnalysisWebData.py*
   This file provides visualizations of the web data, which are also included in the report.

+- ## *GRP_Distribution_and_DailyCounts.py*
+  Plots histograms describing the distribution and daily volume of commercial data.

+- ## *STA_Analysis.py*
+  This file performs seasonal-trend decomposition on web and app visit data to uncover trends and patterns.
+It also visualizes the distribution of TV commercials across specific time intervals.

 - ## *DoubleAdDetection.py*
   Detects ads that were aired at the same time and flags them accordingly.